dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 </kotlin>
 The next tidying might be to [inline single usage](#inline-variables-with-single-usage) of `password` or to [remove argument names](#remove-argument-names-when-all-types-are-distinct).

-Note that there is a "Put arguments on one line" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.
+Note that in IntelliJ there is a "Put arguments on one line" intention which can be invoked via the `Alt+Enter` popup menu or assigned its own shortcut.

 ### Put parameters/arguments on separate lines